 Literature"James Ensor.
 Leven en werk.
 Oeuvrecatalogus van de schilderijen" Xavier Tricot, Mercatorfonds, Brussels 2009, cat. nr.
 606 ill.

 coll.
 Dr. Denonne, Brussels

-Ensor and Augusta met at the end of the 1880s.
-They would never marry, nor would they ever live together but they would have a lifelong friendship that significantly influenced the work of the artist, despite her occasionally unpleasant character.
-Ensor called her the siren.
-She was the one who composed his still lifes, who selected shelves and gadgets and who handled the sales of his works of art, even after his death.
+Ensor and Augusta met at the end of the 1880's.
+They would never marry, nor would they ever live together but they would have a lifelong friendship that significantly influenced the work of the artist, despite her occasionally obnoxious character.
+Ensor called her 'the Siren'.
+She was the one to compose his still lifes, who selected shelves and paraphernalia and who handled the sales of his works of art, even after his death.

 The special relationship between the two is depicted in an enigmatic way in the portrait here at auction.
 In soft, bright colours, a fragile Augusta is represented.
 Ensor shows her in a loving way but her look is without emotion and mysterious.
 We cannot grasp the psyche of this woman.
 Augusta is not alone in the room.
 Behind her we can see the contours of the painting "Ensor et Leman discutant peinture".
 In this work, the other woman, Mariette Rousseau, stands between a squabbling Ensor and Gerard Leman.
 A desperate mask floats above her.
 The various actors in this scene suggest that there's more to it